jackTabsCode/asphalt/README.md

 You will need an API key to run Asphalt.
 You can specify this using the `--api-key` argument, or the `ASPHALT_API_KEY` environment variable.

 You can get one from the [Creator Dashboard](https://create.roblox.com/dashboard/credentials).
 Make sure you select the correct group and Asset-related permissions.

+## Attributions

+Thank you to [Tarmac](https://github.com/Roblox/tarmac) for the alpha bleeding and nested codegen implementations, which were used in this project.